Labernator/Mordheim/kai/kai-orks_diary.md

 „Enough!“ he yelled and the orks stopped to scrap.
 „That is not enough!
 We need more of ya.“ he said with a serious sound in his thunderous voice.

+Now he knows who of them wasn‘t a true black ork. and for now on Grommok got the rank of a Young‘Un.
+Grumlok was angry and he decided to have a look for new warband member.

+A few days later Wogga talked to Grumlok.
+For him the adventure was over and he wanted to leaf.
+To go home.

-Later on Grumlok managed to hite two other black orks, one for a small amount of gold crown but the second did not follow for free, he urges a fee after each raid and after some negotation he agree to join the warband under the lead of Grumlok.
+Later on Grumlok managed to hire two other black orks, one for a small amount of gold crown but the second did not follow for free, he urges a fee after each raid and after some negotation he agree to join the warband under the lead of Grumlok.

 ---